 The ‘May Grey Stripe’ blouse speaks ‘picnic!’ to me.
 Well-constructed and flattering on all body types, this blouse could be easily tucked into a high-waisted jean (like I did here) or dressed up with a skirt and a pair of vintage heels.

-The dolman sleeves and shoulder pleats add a beautiful modern touch to this classic button down.
+The dolman sleeves and shoulder pleats add a beautiful modern touch to this classic button-down.
 And it’s available in several alternate colors: black painted stripe, sky blue, blue gingham, and even indigo seersucker!
-You can find them all right here.

 Bridge & Burn’s Sustainability Story

-Bridge & Burn is known for the its uncompromising commitment to high quality manufacturing.
+Bridge & Burn is known for its uncompromising commitment to high-quality manufacturing.
 You won’t find any loose fibers or pilling here.
 I mean, come on, just look at that detail!